sflores12/gngeo/README.md

 ---

+Please note that GnGeo is a registered trademark of *Mathieu PEPONAS*, and permission is required to use the "GnGeo" name, logo or wordmark.

 The project was governed by a GPL v2 license that can be found in the files.

-Please see [LICENSE](LICENSE) for further details.

 - © 2017 Project created and re-written by Carlos Donizete Froes [a.k.a coringao]